bronfman/NomadicPhone/README.md

 Todo
 ----

+- Add a blacklist
+- Add contacts
+- Choose how to handle an incoming call when a contact call you
 - At the moment, this project is a quick and dirty PHP script :)
 - Make a real webapp, not just a proof of concept